EdJoPaTo/mqttui/README.md

 There are Intel 64 bit and arm64 binaries for windows.

-The Zip containes binaries, and the whole folder needs to be extracted and put somewhere useful.
+The Zip contains binaries, and the whole folder needs to be extracted and put somewhere useful.

 #### Debian, Ubuntu and Deb based Linux